Loopz: Legacy

 A port was done for the Atari Lynx, also for Audiogenic by Hand Made Software but lay unreleased until picked up by Songbird Productions in 2004.

-An agreement was reached between Audiogenic Software and the defunct Atari Classics Programmer's Club in 1995 for development of an Atari 8-bit family version of the game.
-This version remained incomplete by the time it was abandoned in October 1998.
+An agreement was reached between Audiogenic Software and the defunct Atari Classics Programmer's Club in 1995 for creating a version of the game for Atari 8-bit computers.
+Development was abandoned in October 1998.

 A sequel, Super Loopz, was published for the Super NES by Imagineer and for the Amiga CD32 by Audiogenic.

 Audiogenic licensed the Loopz concept to Capcom who developed a prototype coin-op, but it was never released.
 Similarly Audiogenic developed an SWP (skill-with-prizes) version on behalf of Barcrest, a leading UK manufacturer of pub games, and this too remains unreleased.